AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md).

+## April 2020 {#march-2020}

+The FDA rights table has been moved to the Accessing an external database (FDA) documentation.
+[Read more](../../platform/using/remote-database-access-rights.md)

+The FAQ has been updated with tips on how to clear soft and hard cache.
+[Read more](../../platform/using/faq-campaign-config.md#perform-soft-cache-clear)

 ## March 2020 {#march-2020}

 The data model best practices page has been updated with new sections including [Sequences](../../configuration/using/data-model-best-practices.md#sequences), [Performance](../../configuration/using/data-model-best-practices.md#performance) and [Large tables](../../configuration/using/data-model-best-practices.md#large-tables), amongst others.
 [Read more](../../configuration/using/data-model-best-practices.md)